decaby7e/website/content/adventures/2023-homestead-to-co.md

 victory for her as it felt to me.

 Ok, enough of these darn woods!
 I need some concrete on my feet.
 The sweaty, beating sun on my brow.
-The hear island of a real city: Nashville.
+The glistening heat island of a real city: Nashville.
 Never been before and had no idea what to expect.
 Weird roads, reminiscent of Seattle, with its one ways all over the place.
 It even had its own Capitol Hill!
 I worked at a coffee shop next to a sickeningly fancy and nice hotel.
 Afterwards, I found a nice burger place, Bama Burger, and chatted for a bit with the workers there.
 Then I found one of those electric bike rental things and gave it a spin:

 ![Cars cars cars](https://public.ranvier.net/images/trip-2023-homestead-to-co/PXL_20230728_211815185.jpeg)